zlenner/projects/projects.md

 # [Pintail]()

 ```
+Super-super interesting iOS app which will be doing something that hasn't done before, and would make my life (and I would assume the same for a lot of people) much easier.

-iOS app which will need to efficiently stream, store data on-the-fly for kind-of heavy data.
+The technically challenging part is it'll need to efficiently stream, process, and store data on-the-fly.
+The data is-kind-of heavy.

-Can provide more details after an initial chat on Discord!
+Can provide more details after an initial chat on Discord.

 Hiring for three roles:
 - iOS